jly36963/example-projects/ts-fastify/README.md

-# Express
+# Fastify

-A simple express app with examples of basic usage, written in TS.
+A simple fastify app with examples of basic usage, written in TS.

 ## Setup